 Weapon news media must exploit their apparent truthfulness to beguile the info proletariat, yet remain flexible enough to distort those truths in accordance with their masters’ wish.
 Even though global events must be speedily reported, internal checks and balances must ensure that unwanted information never emerges.
-By default, the historical record is entrusted to the media's care, yet troublesome details must be drowned out in trivial noise.
-Most people must listen to their broadcasts daily, yet tiny info elites should control their content.
-Freedom of speech must be acclaimed, yet select news be trivialized or magnified on command.
+By default, the historical record is entrusted to the media's care, yet troublesome details must be drowned in trivial noise.
+Most people must heed their broadcasts daily, yet tiny info elites should control their content.
+Freedom of speech must be acclaimed, yet select news must be trivialized or magnified on command.

 Diverting attention from their tyranny, weapon mentors infuse public discourse with a steady drip of new buzzwords and catch phrases: “trickle-down, free market, deregulation, supply-side, Contract with America,” etc.

 Having supped at the trough of the rich, many opposition leaders from one generation – uplifted in their youth by progressive politics – slam the door of reaction on those who follow.
 Raised to dizzying heights of privilege, they redeem their illusory debt to the rich by subverting the ideals that liberated them.
 No-one’s experience of victimization immunizes him from future corruption and hypocrisy.
-On the contrary, prior misery may augment vulnerability to latter-day seductions.
+On the contrary, prior misery may augment one’s vulnerability to latter-day seductions.

 Reactionaries dish out new buzzwords and clichés as hot and fresh as lunchtime pizza.
 Meanwhile, progressives shackle their discourse in rusty word chains forged centuries ago.

 Populist oligarchs coined the term “democracy” to mask their tyranny in ancient Greece.
 During the late 1700’s, the designations Right and Left distinguished reactionary royalists from their bourgeois counterparts in the first French National Assembly.
-Political moderates sat in the middle of a tier of benches.
+Political moderates sat in the center of a tier of benches.
 Their detractors sorted themselves politically by sitting with friends to the left and right of the moderates.
 The further away they sat from the center, the more extreme their views.
 Meanwhile, members of the radical Montagne (Mountain) sat up top in the back, like schoolboy toughs.

 Civilian systems are the only ones that suffer from these info-constraints.
 Weapon communications have always spearheaded technological development.
-Since weapon mentality smothers rational discourse as a matter of routine, its technicians are free to go nuts with new hardware.
+Since weapon mentality smothers rational discourse as a matter of course, its technicians are free to go nuts with new hardware.